Fantom-foundation/lachesis_launch/web3_validator_delegator.md

 ## Delegating

 ### Create Delegation

 Delegate a certain number of FTM to a delegator.
 Note that you can only delegate to one validator per address

+Limitations

+* Staker must exist
+* Staker must not be a cheater
+* The delegated amount must be creater than 1 FTM (1 FTM = 10^18 units)
+* The address isn't currently delegated to another staker
+* The address is not a staker
+* The sum of delegated amounts + your delegation <= 15.0 * stake amount of the staker

 ```
 YOUR_ADDRESS = <address>